matt-harrison/starwars/README.md

   * audit each function
   * audit each class
   * audit each constant
+  * convert data objects to classes with abstract?
+  * convert to Vite project (no framework)?
+  * convert to TypeScript?
+  * implement eslint on save?
+  *

 CODE FEATURES:
 * preload all stage graphics? when?